univieCUBE/deepnog/README.md

 *  deepnog proteins.faa --tab
     * Instead of semicolon (;) separated, generate tab separated output-file

-For help and advanced options, call deepnog --help
+For help and advanced options, call deepnog --help or see the [user & developer guide.](../doc/guide.pdf)

 ## File formats supported

-Prefered: FASTA
+Prefered: FASTA (raw or gzipped)

 DeepNOG supports protein sequences stored in all file formats listed in https://biopython.org/wiki/SeqIO but is tested for the FASTA-file format